Otoplasty in London & UK

 -

-What is the most commonly used surgical technique used for otoplasty surgery?There are several techniques that can be used in otoplasty surgery, and the most appropriate technique will depend on the patient's individual needs and the surgeon's preferences and expertise.
-However, there are two primary techniques that are most commonly used in otoplasty surgery: the cartilage scoring technique and the cartilage sparing technique.
+What is the most commonly used surgical technique used for otoplasty surgery?There are two primary techniques that are most commonly used in otoplasty surgery: the cartilage scoring technique and the cartilage sparing technique.

 The cartilage scoring technique involves making an incision behind the ear and then using a scalpel or other cutting instrument to score the cartilage.
 This allows the cartilage to be reshaped and bent into a more desirable position.
 The cartilage scoring technique is most effective for correcting protruding ears.